Corporate Membership Frequently Asked Questions

 + How many Women's Business Enterprises (WBEs) does WBENC have and what is the profile of these businesses?

-As of September 2014, there were nearly 12,300 certified WBEs in WBENCLink.
+As of January 2017, there were 14,000+ certified WBEs in WBENCLink 2.0.
 As the Certification process addresses extensive criteria, many applicants do not meet WBENC's thorough requirements and do not complete the process.

 A profile of WBENC certified WBEs: